Fort Assinniboine

 Soldiers

-The Tenth Cavalry was dubbed the Buffalo soldiers by the Cheyenne Indians.
-While it has been reported that the name "Buffalo soldiers" was given because of the troopers’ curly hair, the Cheyenne respected the fighting abilities of the troopers’ and likened their strength and courage to the sacred buffalo.
-These men were given the worst mounts in all the cavalry, and because of their race, had no chance to become officers.
+The Tenth Cavalry was dubbed the Buffalo soldiers by the Cheyenne Indians, who respected their fighting abilities and likened their strength and courage to the sacred buffalo.
+These men were given the worst mounts in the cavalry, and because of their race, had no chance to become officers.
 The 24th and 25th Infantry black units were also stationed at Fort Assinniboine.
-The Fort had a multi-racial force that included Native Americans, and whites, as well as Afro-Americans.
+The Fort had a multi-racial force that included Black, Native and white soldiers.

 Elite cavalry unit leads a drill at the recently completed Fort Assinniboine.